 The Lake of Scars is as much a portrait of a hidden facet of Australian history and environment as it is a musing on what reconciliation can look like in Australia.
 While exploring the beautiful, mysterious scarred trees, middens and stone scatters left at one remarkable site (one main seasonal lake and several smaller nearby) in a quiet corner of country Victoria, we meet the people, Aboriginal and non-Aboriginal, who are working against the clock, and against the odds, to preserve and promote what they can.
 With organic relics at its heart - hundred year old scarred and dying trees - the film examines the preservation of culture and environment as our protagonists fight for scarred trees to be preserved, for middens and stone scatters to be protected and recognised, for environmental flows of water to be allowed into the seasonal lake, and for a ‘keeping place’ to be built.

-Within the keeping place they hope to put remarkable already deceased trees, as well as dozens of artefacts stored in the white former farmer Paul’s garage, with the clan’s permission.
-But also being stored are the remains of several Yung Balug/Dja Dja Wurrung ancestors; the group’s push to have the bodies buried on country, and have the clan return to the lake for a ceremony, provide a sub-narrative in the film.
+Within the keeping place they hope to put remarkable already deceased trees, as well as dozens of artefacts stored in the white former farmer Paul’s garage, with the clan’s permission - along with the remains of several Yung Balug/Dja Dja Wurrung ancestors.

 But human relationships can wax and wane.
 Will they survive this tough process of opening up, and the stress put upon them?
 Does the road to reconciliation contain more bumps than we might imagine?